 by the schools and library and health care funds.
 The Universal Service Administrative Company (USAC) was directed to collect no more than \$325 million per quarter for the third and fourth quarters of 1998 and the first and second quarters of 1999 for schools and libraries and no more than \$25 million per quarter for the third and fourth quarters of 1998 to support the rural health care universal service support mechanism.
 In addition, no more than \$1.925 billion can be committed or disbursed for the schools and libraries support mechanism during 1998 and the first two quarters of 1999.
-No more than \$100 million can be committed or disbursed for rural health care support.
+No more than \$100 million can be committed or disbursed during 1998 for rural health care support.

 The original Order had called for annual caps of \$2.25 billion for the schools and libraries and \$400 million for rural health care.
 The FCC recognized that the revised collection rates for schools and libraries will not fully satisfy the estimated support requests, but it expected there to be sufficient funds to support telecommunications services and Internet access and provide support for internal connections for the neediest applicants.
-The FCC also adopted rules to prioritize support for schools and libraries - based on the proportion of area students eligible to participate in the national school lunch program.
+The FCC also adopted rules to prioritize support for schools and libraries to ensure that priority is given to the most disadvantaged schools and libraries - based on the proportion of area students eligible to participate in the national school lunch program.
 The FCC also adopted rules for pro-rata distribution of support to rural health care providers if demand exceeds funding.

-&lt;sup>85 See FCC 98-120, Fifth Order On Reconsideration and Fourth Report and Order in CC Docket No. 96-45, (released June 22, 1998); and "'E-rate' Backers See Success in Launch of Program As FCC Cuts Funding Levels," Telecommunications Reports 63, no. 51/52 (December 22, 1997): 2.
+No. 96-45, (released June 22, 1998); and "'E-rate' Backers See Success in Launch of Program As FCC Cuts Funding Levels," Telecommunications Reports 63, no. 51/52 (December 22, 1997): 2.